 Definition 1.1.
 Component.
-An element defined by the production component-clause in the Modelica grammar (basically a variable or an instance of a class) \Box
+An element defined by the production component-clause in the Modelica grammar (basically a variable or an instance of a class) $\Box$

 Definition 1.2.
 Element.
-Class definitions, extends-clauses and component-clauses declared in a class (basically a class reference or a component in a declaration). \Box
+Class definition, extends-clause, or component-clause declared in a class (basically a class reference or a component in a declaration).